snikch/jquery.dirtyforms/README.md

 ## Selectors

-**:dirty** will select all elements with the dirty class attached. form:dirty would be all forms that are currently dirty for example.
+**:dirty** will select all non-ignored elements with the dirty class attached.
+For example, `form:dirty` would select all non-ignored forms that are currently dirty.

 **:dirtyignored** will select all elements that are currently ignored by Dirty Forms.